Western Balkans: Russia's Sputnik skews public opinion | DW | 29.09.2021

 corresponds to their own political ideals: that of the state, led by powerful top politicians, playing a dominant role in all sectors.

 That system set up by Russian President Vladimir Putin continues to serve as a model for many politicians in southeastern Europe.
-For example, Hungarian Prime Minister, Viktor Orban, Nikola Gruevski, the former prime minister of Northern Macedonia, Bakir Izetbegovic, leader of Bosnia and Herzegovina's main Bosniak party, former Slovenian Prime Minister, Janez Jansa and Serbian Prime Minister Aleksandar Vucic have all openly or indirectly repeatedly expressed their admiration for Russia's president.
+For example, Hungarian Prime Minister Viktor Orban, Nikola Gruevski, the former prime minister of Northern Macedonia, Bakir Izetbegovic, leader of Bosnia and Herzegovina's main Bosniak party, Slovenian Prime Minister Janez Jansa and Serbian Prime Minister Aleksandar Vucic have all openly or indirectly repeatedly expressed their admiration for Russia's president.

 On the other hand, Russian state media paint a bleak image of Western countries.
 Capitalism is on the verge of collapse, they say.
 The stock markets are heading for a crash.
 Broad sections of the population are impoverished.
 The majority of citizens have lost faith in the Western system and in its politicians and media.